sguzman/benchmarks/README.md

 This is totally unscientific and probably pretty useless.
 In real world business logic would dominate on performance side.
 Check [TechEmpower Framework Benchmark](https://www.techempower.com/benchmarks/#section=data-r15&hw=ph&test=plaintext) for more realistic benchmarks.

-But in any case. i took several RUST web frameworks and used theirs *hello world* example.
+But in any case. i took several rust web frameworks and used theirs *hello world* example.

 List of frameworks: